1031 Checklist

 [ ] Must be real estate to qualify: So, things like timber or mineral rights, being "real property interests" may qualify.
 But the following examples are not: stocks, bonds, cash, or your interest in an entity that may own real estate like a REIT are not qualified.

-[ ] Must be United States property to qualify: Only property that is situated within U.S. and the US Virgin Islands is eligible.
+[ ] Must be United States property to qualify: Only property that is situated within the U.S. and the U.S. Virgin Islands is eligible.

 [ ] Must be properly identified properties to qualify: You must properly identify both properties under 1031 or the exchange will be disqualified.